WordPress/gutenberg/docs/contributors/getting-started.md

 npm run wp-env start
 ```

-> Note: Using `npm run` will use the version specifed within the Gutenberg project, making sure you are using the latest installed package.
+> Note: `npm run` will use the version specified within the Gutenberg project, making sure you are running the latest wp-env version.

 To stop the running environment: